 Ola embarked upon its journey into the food and delivery industry in December 2015 with Ola Cafes.
 Things took a downhill, and Ola had to shut it down within a year.
 Ola tried its luck the second time when it acquired Foodpanda India for $200 million.

 After some initial hiccups, in 2019, Ola had shut down FoodPanda’s food delivery business, but it continued to operate Foodpanda’s cloud kitchen business.
-They say the third time is a charm, and thus Ola again pivoted the business strategy and model and focused on being a food-first company instead of a food delivery company.
+They say the third time is a charm, and thus Ola again pivoted the business strategy and focused on being a food-first company instead of a food delivery company.

 The homegrown cab-hailing firm moved to build its private brands and curated food offerings such as The Great Khichdi Experiment, Bowlsome, That Pizza Place, and a few more.